ryrob30/mobile-services.en/help/ios/acquisition-main/tracking-deep-links/tracking-deep-links.md

    }
    ```

-The [!DNL Adobe Mobile] SDK can parse key and value pairs of data appended to any deep or universal link, provided that the link contains a key with a `a.deeplink.id` label and a corresponding non-null and user generated value.
+The Adobe Mobile SDK can parse key and value pairs of data appended to any deep or universal link, provided that the link contains a key with a `a.deeplink.id` label and a corresponding non-null and user generated value.
 All key and value pairs of data that are appended to the link will be parsed, attached to a lifecycle hit, and sent to [!DNL Adobe Analytics], provided the link contains the `a.deeplink.id` key and value.

-Additionally, you might also choose to append one or more of the following reserved keys (with user-generated values) to the deep or universal link:
+You might also choose to append one or more of the following reserved keys (with user-generated values) to the deep or universal link:

 * `a.launch.campaign.trackingcode`
 * `a.launch.campaign.source`